Mingwei Li, PhD Candidate in Department of Earth, Atmospheric and Planetary Sciences

 Elisabeth Freese, PhD student in Earth, Atmospheric, and Planetary Sciences

 Lyssa is focusing her PhD on the intersection of atmospheric science and international relations, with an interest in air pollution, health, and economics in China, the U.S., and developing regions.
 Prior to starting her PhD at MIT, she worked at think tanks in both China and the U.S., and earned her Bachelor’s in Science, Technology and International Affairs from Georgetown University’s School of Foreign Service.

-Minghao Qiu, PhD Student in Social and Engineering Systems
+Minghao Qiu, PhD Candidate in Social and Engineering Systems

 Minghao is interested in understanding the impacts of China's economic policy on the air quality and carbon emissions.
 He is interested in combining GEOS-Chem with modeling methods from social science domain.
 Prior to coming to MIT, Minghao received his bachelor's degrees in environmental science and economics at Peking University in China.
 Minghao loves playing basketball and running in his free time.